Applications Deployment in a Workspace

 Add or remove cluster config overrides for clusters

-CODEdkp edit appdeployment APPDEPLOYMENT_NAME -n NAMESPACE
+CODEdkp edit appdeployment APPDEPLOYMENT_NAME -n NAMESPACEEX:

 dkp edit appdeployment kube-oidc-proxy -n kommander